sdispater/orator/docs/orm.rst

 Working with pivot table
 ========================

 Working with many-to-many reationships requires the presence of an intermediate table.
-Eloquent makes it easy to interact with this table.
+Orator makes it easy to interact with this table.
 Let's take the ``User`` and ``Roles`` models and see how you can access the ``pivot`` table:

 .. code-block:: python